apify/apify-docs/docs/tutorials/run_actor_and_retrieve_data_via_API.md

 https://api.apify.com/v2/acts/ACTOR_NAME_OR_ID/runs?token=YOUR_TOKEN&memory=8192&build=beta
 ```

 This works almost identically for actors and tasks.
-However, for tasks there's no reason to provide a [build]({{@link actors/development/builds.md}}) since a task already has only one specific actor build.
+However, for tasks there is no reason to provide a [build]({{@link actors/development/builds.md}}) since a task already has only one specific actor build.

 ### [](#input-json) Input JSON

-Most actors wouldn't be much use if you could not pass any input to change their behavior.
+Most actors would not be much use if you could not pass any input to change their behavior.
 And even though each task already has an input, it is handy to be able to always overwrite with the API call.

 The input of an actor or task can be any [JSON object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON), so its structure really depends only on the specific actor.
 This input JSON should be sent in the POST request's **body**.

-If you want to run one of the major actors from [Apify Store](https://apify.com/store), you usually don't need to provide all possible input fields.
+If you want to run one of the major actors from [Apify Store](https://apify.com/store), you usually do not need to provide all possible input fields.
 Good actors have reasonable defaults for most fields.

 Let's try to run the most popular actor - generic [Web Scraper](https://apify.com/apify/web-scraper).

-The full input with all possible fields is [pretty long and ugly](https://apify.com/apify/web-scraper?section=example-run), so we won't show it here.
+The full input with all possible fields is [pretty long and ugly](https://apify.com/apify/web-scraper?section=example-run), so we will not show it here.
 As it has default values for most of its fields, we can provide just a simple JSON input.

 We will send a POST request to the endpoint below and add the JSON as a body.